quad-one/widow/README.md

 ## Recommended Parts
-* HBSfpv F4 Flight Controller AIO (USB port hole is 100% fitting)
+* GepRC GEP-F4-12A Flight Controller AIO (USB port hole is 100% fitting)
-* 110X motors with M2 mounting holes that are 9mm diagonally apart from each other
+* 110X motors with four M2 mounting holes that are 9mm diagonally apart from each other
-* KingKong or Gemfan 65mm Propellers
+* HQ Micro Prop 65mm

 ## Changelog

+#### Widow v0.3
+- Recommended board changed due to unavailability of the HBSfpv F4
+- Hole for USB port reversed to match GEP-F4-12A
+- Motor mounting hole diameter changed to 2.2mm
+- Frame middle hole enlarged from 19mm to 20mm

 #### Widow v0.2
 - Arm design changed to provide better protection for the motors